Spanish

 Reading Readiness (PreK program)

-Alpha Time is a comprehensive, multi-sensory pre-reading program designed to delight and instruct, providing a solid groundwork in the printed alphabet and letter sounds by using the child’s world of imagination, fun, and fantasy.
-Children meet the Letter People in the form of inflatable huggable, make-believe friends who form a mini-society with no social, ethnic, or economic barriers to inhibit their free acceptance and who are the leading characters and the focus of most activities.
-The emphasis is on active participation in creating, discovering, exploring, and dramatizing in a child-centered environment.
+Alpha Time is a comprehensive, multi-sensory pre-reading program designed to delight and instruct, providing a solid groundwork in the printed alphabet and letter sounds by using the student's world of imagination, fun, and fantasy.
+Students meet the Letter People in the form of inflatable huggable, make-believe friends who form a mini-society with no social, ethnic, or economic barriers to inhibit their free acceptance and who are the leading characters and the focus of most activities.
+The emphasis is on active participation in creating, discovering, exploring, and dramatizing in a student-centered environment.
 No entry skills are presumed by Alpha Time.
 Basic language art skills are developed by listening and doing.
-Children learn to verbalize their ideas and feelings, an important prerequisite in learning to read.
+Students learn to verbalize their ideas and feelings, an important prerequisite in learning to read.
 The program establishes specific behavioral objectives and directs the teachers’ efforts toward these goals.
-As they gain insights into their feelings and learn to relate to their classmates, the children develop a positive self-image.
+As they gain insights into their feelings and learn to relate to their classmates, the students develop a positive self-image.
 This innovative program is a happy combination of cognitive and affective learning presented through stories, pictures, games, songs, and best of all, fun and laughter.

 Reading, Mathematics, and Writing Readiness (PreK program)